juliadietlmeier/CF-OCT-segmentation/README.md

 ## Dataset
 The open-source dataset can be dowloaded from the Open Science Framework (OSF)

+## Training
+Use OHSU_UNET_cochlear_multiclass_4paper.py to train the proposed 2D-OCT-UNET,UEfficientNet, VGG16-UNET and the MST-DeepLabv3 models
+Use OHSU_UNET_cochlear_multiclass_Segformer_4paper.py to train the SegFormer model

+## Quantification of Fibrosis

 ## Citation
 Please cite our paper if you find our codes or paper helpful